benvigano/ubuntu_sturdy/README.md

 ## NOT covered

-What the configuration **doesn't cover**:
+This hardening suite focuses on the operating system level.
+The following areas are critical for a secure system but are not handled by these scripts.

+### Out of scope (manual configuration recommended)

-- **Physical security** - BIOS/UEFI passwords, disable boot from external devices, blocking all password login (including physical)
+- **Physical Security:** BIOS/UEFI passwords, disabling boot from external devices.
-- **Installation choices** - LUKS, ZFS, secure installation media verification
+- **Installation Choices:** Full Disk Encryption (LUKS), ZFS, secure installation media verification.
-- **GRUB security** - Bootloader password, secure boot configuration, kernel parameter hardening
-- **LAN security** - Wifi, router configuration, network segmentation
+- **LAN Security:** Wifi, router configuration, network segmentation.

-- **Advanced hardening** - SELinux instead of AppArmor, grsecurity kernel patches, hardware security modules (HSM), container runtime security, MFA for SSH authentication, Ubuntu Livepatch for zero-downtime kernel updates
+### Deliberate Design Choices
+- **GRUB Recovery Mode Enabled:** Recovery mode is intentionally left enabled to provide an essential emergency access path.
+Disabling it would lead to a high risk of permanent lockout, especially on a VPS, if SSH access is lost.

+### Possible changes/enhancements
+- MFA for SSH
+- Livepatch
+- SELinux instead of AppArmor
+- grsecurity
+- HSMs

-In case of **outside-facing services**:
+#### In case of **outside-facing services**:
 - **Internet exposure** - IP filtering, geo-blocking, VPN detection
 - **Service-specific hardening** - Web servers, databases, application-level security

+## Troubleshooting

+### SSH Lockout / Lost Private Key

+This is a critical, but recoverable, situation.
+The GRUB password is your key to recovery.

+-   **Physical Server:** At boot, enter the GRUB password, select "Advanced options," and then "Recovery mode."
+This will give you a root shell to repair the system (e.g., add a new SSH key to `/home/your_user/.ssh/authorized_keys`).
+-   **VPS:** Most providers offer a VNC/KVM console that simulates physical access.
+Use this to enter the GRUB password and access recovery mode as you would on a physical machine.